hannesdelbeke/brain/PKM/Obsidian/add notes to explorer.md

 which uses `SQLite format 3`
 (related,  [article](https://www.makeuseof.com/obsidian-dataview-notes-guide/) to turn Obsidian vault into a database)

-Notezilla covers the need to pin notes to a window, but it doesn't support bi-directional syncing with Obsidian.
+NoteZilla covers the need to pin notes to a window, but it doesn't support bi-directional syncing with Obsidian.
 An Obsidian plugin could take care of this. recreating all stickies as md files, and syncing them back to the database when they are changed.
 #pluginidea

 > [!NOTE]
 > - notes are private, and not shared with the team
 > - can't sync w Obsidian

+NoteZilla links notes to folders, just like [[Google Keep]] links notes to google docs.

 ## other
 you can't add metafile comments to a folder.